 LC Mad for Marrow Bones Note

 Few butchers sell beef marrow separately anymore, but it is easy to come up with your own.
-For about 2 ounces of marrow, start with five to six 1 – to 1 1/2 inch beef marrow bones.
+For about 2 ounces marrow, start with half a dozen 1- to 1 1/2-inch beef marrow bones.
 (Your butcher can supply them and cut them to the correct size.)
-Heat the stock for the risotto and warm the bones in the stock two at a time for 3 minutes.
+Heat the stock for the risotto and warm the bones in the stock, a couple at a time, for 3 minutes.
 Remove the bones with a slotted spoon and let them stand just until cool enough to handle.
 Try to push the marrow through the bone with your finger; it should come right out.
 If not, use a small spoon to scoop it out.
 The marrow may be soft around the edges, but the center should still be firm enough to chop.

 Risotto Alla Milanese Recipe

 - 1 H

 - Serves 6

 - 7 cups homemade beef stock or canned low-sodium beef broth